The Single Aging Clock Is Over: How Foundation Models Are Changing Biological Age Measurement

 Are AI aging clocks accurate enough for clinical use?

 Accuracy is improving quickly.
-Early multimodal models such as Longevity-LLM have already outperformed first-generation epigenetic clocks on age prediction.
+Early multimodal models such as Longevity-LLM have already outperformed first-generation epigenetic clocks on age prediction, and organ-specific proteomic clocks predict disease and mortality well.
 For clinical use, the more important point is that these are probabilistic estimates meant to support a physician’s judgment, not to replace it, and their reliability depends heavily on the completeness of the patient data behind them.
+They are not yet standardized or regulated for routine practice.

 Do foundation models replace epigenetic clocks like GrimAge or DunedinPACE?

 Not exactly.
 Established clocks remain useful and well-validated for the specific outcomes they were built around.
 Foundation models aim to integrate the signals those clocks capture, alongside many others, into a single reasoning system.
-Think of it as a broader layer that can incorporate existing clocks rather than discard them.
+The emerging consensus is not that one clock wins, but that clocks should be layered — proteomic, genomic, imaging, and clinical signals read together, with concordance across them as the thing worth acting on.

 What does a clinic need to use these tools effectively?

 The essential prerequisite is unified, longitudinal patient data.
 Labs, wearables, imaging, and clinical history need to live in one structured record so the model has something coherent to reason from.
-Clinics that solve data unification first will get far more value from longevity AI than those running the most advanced model on fragmented inputs.
+Clinics that solve data unification first will get far more value from longevity AI — and from organ and cell clocks as they arrive — than those running the most advanced model on fragmented inputs.

 Read More